blackninja81/artflow/README.md

 # Artflow: Blender-to-Three.js Visual Buildings

-Welcome to ArtFlow, a project for designing visual buildings in Blender, rendering, and integrating them into a Three.js environment using WebGL.
+Welcome to AartFlow, a project for designing visual buildings in Blender, rendering, and integrating them into a Three.js environment using WebGL.

 ## Prerequisites